-I am an Assistant Professor of Mechanical Engineering at the University of Michigan-Flint.
+I am an Associate Professor of Mechanical Engineering at the University of Michigan-Flint.
 Prior to joining University of Michigan in 2013, I was an Assistant Professor at University of North Texas.
 My research interests include heat transfer in microelectronics and nanostructures, thermal properties of thin films of new and existing materials, multimodal sensing of human behavior, computational modeling of forced and natural heat convection.
 I am the recipient of several awards, including the 2006 Harvey Rosten Award for Excellence for “outstanding work in the field of thermal analysis of electronic equipment”, the best paper award at the Semitherm conference in both 2013 and 2006, the Young Engineer of the Year from the North Texas Section of ASME (2006), a Leadership Award from SMU (2002), and a Valedictorian Award (1995).

 My research projects are in the broad area of heat transfer in microelectronics and nanostructures, multimodal sensing of human behavior, computational modeling of forced and natural heat convection.